Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • choose foods with low salt levels.

 The main key is aerobics.
-There is an opinion that physical activity is harmful for diseases of the heart and blood vessels.
+There is an opinion that for diseases of the heart and blood vessels, physical activity is harmful.
 It is a myth.

-Only lifting weights can bring harm, i.e. a gym for the sick is prohibited.
-On the contrary, aerobic exercise strengthens the walls of blood vessels and does not overload the heart.
+Only heavy lifting can cause harm, i.e. the gym is prohibited for patients.
+Aerobic exercise, on the contrary, strengthens the walls of blood vessels and does not overload the heart.
 Such exercises improve muscle function by removing oxygen from the blood.
-It is necessary to engage in gradually increasing the load.
+It is necessary to exercise gradually increasing the load.

-According to statistics from the 20th century, elderly people most often suffered from cardiovascular diseases.
-Today, this has also affected the younger generation.
-The main risk group includes residents of megacities, who suffer from low levels of clean air and exhaust gases.
-Therefore, it is very important for every person to undergo a medical examination annually, not only by a cardiologist, but also by other doctors.
+According to statistics of the 20th century, elderly people most often suffered from cardiovascular diseases.
+Today this has also affected the younger generation.
+The main risk group includes residents of megacities who suffer from low levels of clean air and exhaust gases.
+Therefore, it is very important for every person to undergo an annual medical examination not only by a cardiologist, but also by other doctors.
 Remember that only you are responsible for your health!

-Patients who have received a referral for medical diagnostics of the heart and blood vessels meet such a concept as the ejection fraction.
-It is measured by ultrasound, contrast X-ray and echocardiography.
+Patients who have been referred for medical diagnostics of the heart and blood vessels come across such a concept as ejection fraction.
+It is measured by ultrasound, contrast x-ray and echocardiography.

-In this article, the reader will get acquainted with the definition of "cardiac output", norms and interpretation, and also learn about methods of treatment and prevention.
+In this article, the reader will become acquainted with the definition of “cardiac output”, norms and interpretation, and will also learn about methods of treatment and prevention.

-If you have any questions, you can contact the specialists of the portal.
+If you have any questions, you can contact the portal specialists.

 Competent consultations are provided free of charge 24 hours a day.